grahamgilbert/puppet_psu_2013/README.md

 #What's next?

 You can use the manifests in ``VagrantConf/manifests`` to stand up your own Puppet sever setup.
-Take a look at the Vagrantfile to see what's happening to each VM, adjust the IP addresses and host names in the manifests to match your own environment and you'r good to go.
+Take a look at the Vagrantfile to see what's happening to each VM, adjust the IP addresses and host names in the manifests to match your own environment and you're good to go.